mlanza/ai-literacy/101/06-snapshot-of-genius.md

 A large language model (LLM) is, in essence, a *snapshot of a mind*.
 Not a human mind exactly, but a synthetic one—trained on patterns across vast amounts of text, distilled into a neural network that reflects a way of thinking.
 It doesn't *remember* facts like a person does.
 Instead, it forms pathways—connections between words, ideas, and meanings—based on exposure to billions of examples.

 You might say it captures, not what Will knows, but how he *thinks*.

+This matters because not all minds solve problems the same way.
+Some are better at clarity.
+Some at persuasion.
+Some at rules, or rhythm, or logic.
+It’s all buried in the shape of their training—what they’ve seen, what they’ve practiced, what kinds of patterns they’re good at completing.

+If a model is a blueprint for thought, then prompting *casting the role*.
+You want to describe the scene so well that when Will walks out onto the stage, he sees structure in the noise.
+That sets him up to give an answer that actually *fits*.